-- Strategic Vertical Industry Partners.
-We have developed an alliance program to partner with recognized leaders in their respective industries, such as Baker Hughes, Fidelity National Information Services, or FIS, and Raytheon, to develop, market, and sell solutions that are natively built on or tightly integrated with the C3 AI Suite. - Consulting and Services Partners.
-As part of a global industry alliance, we partner with IBM Global Services, as well as a number of systems integrators specializing in Enterprise AI implementations. - Hyperscale Cloud and Infrastructure.
+- Industry Partners.
+We have developed an alliance program to partner with recognized leaders in their respective industries, such as Baker Hughes, Fidelity National Information Services, or FIS, and Raytheon, to develop, market, and sell solutions that are natively built on or tightly integrated with the C3 AI Suite. - · Consulting and Services Partners.
+We partner with a number of systems integrators specializing in Enterprise AI implementations. - Hyperscale Cloud and Infrastructure.
 We have formed global strategic go-to-market alliances with hyperscale cloud providers including Amazon, FIS, Google, and Microsoft.
 In addition, we have strategic alliances with leading hardware infrastructure providers to deliver our software optimized for their technology.
-These partners include Hewlett Packard Enterprise, and Intel.
-These partners supply infrastructure solutions, data management and processing services, or hardware and networking devices (e.g. IoT gateways) to support C3.ai product implementations and complement C3 AI's products.
+These partners include Hewlett Packard Enterprise and Intel.
+These partners supply infrastructure solutions, data management and processing services, or hardware and networking devices (e.g., IoT gateways) to support C3.ai product implementations and complement C3 AI's products. - Independent Software Vendors.
+We partner with Independent Software Vendors who develop, market, and sell application solutions that are natively built on or tightly integrated with the C3 AI Suite.